davidgarzon/davidgarzon/README.md

 - AI-native product discovery & prioritization frameworks
 - Automation systems across marketing, sales & operations

 AI is not an add-on.
 It is the core primitive.

 ---

 ## Current Open Work

 🔹 **multi-agent-business-operator**
-Open framework for orchestrating specialized AI agents with memory & tool registries.
+Modular framework for orchestrating specialized AI agents with memory and tool registries.

 🔹 **digital-presence-score-engine**
-Weighted scoring model turning digital signals into executable intelligence.
+Weighted scoring model transforming digital signals into executable intelligence.

 🔹 **saas-platform-blueprint**
 Reference architecture for AI-native SaaS platforms.

 🔹 **ai-product-discovery-kit**
-LLM-powered discovery system for structured product thinking.
+LLM-powered system for structured product discovery and prioritization.

+🚧 Work in progress — repositories will progressively become public.

 ---